jtpio/jammer/README.md

 # Jammer - A server for your game jam

-Jammer is a ready to use game server to speed up game creation in the context of game jams.
+Jammer is a ready-to-use game server to speed up game creation in the context of game jams.

 It is written in Javascript so it focuses on **web based** games.